On the Model Update Strategies for Supervised Learning in AIOps Solutions: Introduction

+The \textit{performance} and \textit{stability} dimensions reflect the effects of model update strategies (i.e., how the update affects model performance), whereas the \textit{model updating cost} dimension captures the cost of reaching such effects (i.e., the computational effort needed to obtain the updated model).
+Together, the three dimensions measure the impact of adopting different model update strategies to mitigate the evolving nature of operation data.

-R1.1][R3.3][R4.1{ In this work, we study the characteristics of data evolution in the AIOps context and evaluate different approaches for maintaining AIOps models in terms of their performance, \maintenance{}, and stability.
-As the properties of operation data can differ significantly in different application scenarios, we further limit our scope to automated prediction of failures, which is a practical and popular type of problem faced by industry~\cite{he2018identifying, ding2012healing, xue2016managing}.
+In this work, we study the characteristics of data evolution in the AIOps context and evaluate different model update strategies for maintaining AIOps solutions in terms of their performance, updating cost, and stability.
+As the properties of operation data can shift significantly in different application scenarios, we further limit our scope to automated prediction of failures with supervised learning algorithms, which is a practical and popular type of problem faced by industry~\cite{he2018identifying, ding2012healing, xue2016managing}.
 Specifically, we perform a case study on three publicly available operation datasets in this scope: the Google cluster trace dataset~\cite{clusterdata}, the Backblaze disk statistics dataset~\cite{backblaze}, and the Alibaba GPU cluster trace data~\cite{AlibabaCluster}.
-Both the Google and Backblaze datasets are studied extensively in prior AIOps studies (e.g., ~\cite{elsayed2017learning,mahdisoltani2017proactive,rosa2015catching,rosa2015predicting,botezatu2016predicting, lyu2021empirical}) and the Alibaba dataset is relatively new and no work of failure prediction has been done to our best knowledge.
-In particular, we focus on evaluating various model maintenance approaches for AIOps tasks that predict job failures~\cite{elsayed2017learning} on the Google and Alibaba cluster trace datasets and disk failures~\cite{botezatu2016predicting, mahdisoltani2017proactive} on the Backblaze disk stats dataset. }
+Both the Google and Backblaze datasets are studied extensively in prior AIOps studies (e.g., ~\cite{elsayed2017learning,mahdisoltani2017proactive,rosa2015catching,rosa2015predicting,botezatu2016predicting, lyu2021empirical}) and the Alibaba dataset is relatively new with no work of failure prediction has been done to our best knowledge.
+In particular, we focus on evaluating various model update strategies for AIOps tasks that predict job failures~\cite{elsayed2017learning} on the Google and Alibaba cluster trace datasets and disk failures~\cite{botezatu2016predicting, mahdisoltani2017proactive} on the Backblaze disk stats dataset.